PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * EntityFrameworkCore**: EF Core is used to access the database.

 * **xUnit, Moq, and Shouldly**: These packages are used to write tests.
-Shouldly is similar to FluentAssertions, which we introduced in Chapter 9.
+Shouldly is similar to FluentAssertions, which we introduced in _Chapter 9_.

 These packages are mature and well maintained by the community, so you can use them with confidence.
 This template provides a Todo management application as an example.
 It also has a basic role-based authorization system.
 You can use this template as a starting point to build your own applications.